EventStore/EventStore-Client-NodeJS/README.md

 ## Build from source

 This project uses [Yarn] as a build tool.
-The following command like should get you started:
+The following shell command lines should get you started:

 ```shell script
 $ yarn